therkildsen-class/ntres-6100-assignments-LindOreoFrk/problem_sets/AI_log.md

 ChatGPT 5.0

-1. Prompt(s): paste exact prompt(s) used
+2. Prompt(s): paste exact prompt(s) used

-I am comparing the system operation time using 2 different approaches of calculating dinasaur length: vectorizatioin vs. loop using R code.
-Give me the template of how to use system.time() on both vectorization and loop functions.
+Why question 1.1 and 1.2 are comparing vectorization vs. loop?

-1. AI output summary: brief summary, not full text
+3. AI output summary: brief summary, not full text

-AI gives me all the R code template from data set up to system.time() template.
-It also provides me with an explanation on how system.time() works on vectorized version and loop version and how one is different from another.
+It compares 2 approaches on output, code writing style, runtime, and suitable situation.

-1. Edits made and rationale: what was changed, why, and what was learned
+It also explains the reason why these two are put together to be compared with each other: for us to see the coding logic behind different approaches and to understand that different approaches could be utilized under different conditions.
+And later in exercise 2 we had an example of using loop on automatically running files with only the year being different.

-I changed the example value that AI made up and typed in the variables from homework 8 into the template.
+4. Edits made and rationale: what was changed, why, and what was learned

-Those variables are tools that AI made up for making me better understanding how system.time() works in different settings.
+This prompt did not involve any revision made on code.

-1. Verification: how correctness was checked (unit tests, small examples, benchmarks)
+5. Verification: how correctness was checked (unit tests, small examples, benchmarks)

-I checked with Homework 8 that the instructor provides on Github.
-The correct answers were included in that md file.
+No correctness involved.